ctools/ctools/doc/source/users/user_manual/models_implementation.rst

 .. note::

-   The syntax of the model definition XML file has been inspired from the syntax used by the Fermi/LAT ScienceTools, but for reasons of clarity and homogenity of the various model and parameter names we have made some modifications.
+   The syntax of the :ref:`model definition XML file <glossary_moddef>` has been inspired from the syntax used by the Fermi/LAT ScienceTools, but for reasons of clarity and homogenity of the various model and parameter names we have made some modifications.
    Nevertheless, the format used by the Fermi/LAT ScienceTools is also supported.